noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - your app then makes requests to api gateway and provide the users token in the request header
   - apigateway validates the token
 - security:
-  - iam: requires all requests to be signed with aws version 4 signing process
+  - method authorization settings:
+    - none / iam
-  - open/public
+    - request validator
     - api key
+  - resource policies

 #### resource policies + authnz